davidlamcanada/davidlamcanada/README.md

 In my spare time, I like to read :books:, exercise :running:, and play video games :computer:.

-Looking to collaborate with Github members on intriguing datasets.
+I am looking forward to collaborating with Github members on intriguing datasets.

 <br/>
 Source: